Start Your LLC Online With Nolo Today

 6. Annual Reports

-Unlike most states, Texas does not require LLCs to file annual reports with the Secretary of State.
+Unlike most states, Texas doesn't require LLCs to file annual reports with the SOS.
 However, LLCs must file annual franchise tax reports.
+This report is called a "public information report."
 The details for computing the tax can be complicated.
-For more information, check the Comptroller of Public Accounts website, and Texas LLC Annual Filing Requirements.
+For more information, check the CPA annual reports webpage and our article on Texas LLC annual tax and filing requirements (see above).

 FAQs